danielpmadden/ai-osi-stack/docs/AI_OSI_Stack/13_Extensions.md

 - **Last Generated:** 2025-11-10T00:00:49Z

 ## Optional Layers
 The protocol spec flags certain components—particularly Policy / Layer 8—for optional adoption in constrained deployments.
-Organizations SHALL document rationale when omitting civic participation and SHOULD define compensating controls referencing [Layer 7 – Governance Publication](./11_Layer_7_Governance_Publication.md).
+Independent Custodians SHALL document rationale when omitting civic participation and SHOULD define compensating controls referencing [Layer 7 – Governance Publication](./11_Layer_7_Governance_Publication.md).

 ## Interpretive & Applied Canon (19A–24)
 These chapters extend semantics, persona design, therapy governance, and meta-oversight.
 They SHOULD be treated as advisory modules enhancing the core nine-layer stack.